Sjeiti/ronvalstarnl/src/data/markdown/post_custom-eslint-rules.md

   header: ian-talmacs-AUlaz_3SLDg-unsplash.jpg
   headerColofon: image by [Ian Talmacs](https://unsplash.com/@iantalmacs)
   headerClassName: no-blur darken
+  description: Easy instructions on how to implement custom local ESLint rules.
+Custom rules are a great addition to your standardized configuration.
 -->

 # How to easily implement custom local ESLint rules